-Tower tours are taken by the Clergy or the Cathedral Architect and are not the responsibility of the Bell ringers.
+Tower tours are not the responsibility of the Bellringers.

-Bell ringers are not required to be DBS-checked.
-The Tower Captain undertakes Diocesan Safeguarding training.
+Bellringers are not required to be DBS-checked, except the Tower Captain.
+The Tower Captain undertakes Diocesan Safeguarding leadership training.

 The Tower Captain and Ringing Master hold sets of keys; a third is held by the Virgers.